+SIP Extension^a Specify the SIP extension corresponding to the Line Out or Speaker Out channel.

+The extension, along with the IP address, is used to specify the URI used to place a SIP call to this extension:

+sip:<extension>@<local_ip_address>

+SIP Username^a Specify the SIP username used to register the Line Out or Speaker Out channel with the SIP server.

-SIP Password ^a (Line Out) Specify the SIP registration password used to register the Line Out channel with the SIP server.
-Cut Level ^a (Line Out) Specify the intercom volume to be used for SIP calls over Line Out.
+SIP Password^a Specify the SIP registration password used to register the Line Out or Speaker Out channel with the SIP server.

+Cut Level^a Specify the intercom volume to be used for SIP calls over Line Out or Speaker Out.

 This can be a value from -42 and 0 dB.

 The default value is -20 dB.

-Note : To modify, click on the value, adjust the slider on the popup using the cursor keys or mouse, and click the check box button. a.
+Note: To modify, click on the value, adjust the slider on the popup using the cursor keys or mouse, and click the check box button.

+a.
 Available only when Enable SIP Calls has a value of Yes.

 The following parameters appear for each Multicast Address configured for this device.

 Multicast IP Address The multicast IP address on which to receive audio streams.

 Multicast Port Number The multicast port on which to receive audio streams.